eslint/eslint/docs/rules/no-multi-spaces.md

 You can ignore certain parts of your code by setting node types as properties on the `exceptions` object with a value of `true`.
 By default, all node types are `false` except for `Property`, which is `true` by default in order to skip properties.

-With this option, the following patterns are not warnings:
+With this option, The following patterns are not considered problems:

 ```js
 /* eslint no-multi-spaces: 2 */